Arthritis post image 940x675 1

 An anti-inflammatory is a compound or action that prevents inflammation or helps to lower it.
 When we hear ‘anti-inflammatory,’ most of us instantly think of ibuprofen or aspirin.
 That famous family of pharmaceuticals called ‘Non-steroidal anti-inflammatory drugs’ or NSAIDs.
 Mother nature also has its own family of natural anti-inflammatories.
 The active compound in aspirin is acetylsalicylic acid, originally from Willow tree leaves.
 [1]

-Examples of a natural anti-inflammatory for your dog are:
+Examples of natural anti-inflammatory for your dog are:

 WARNING Please avoid ever giving your dog grapes, avocados or green tea!